Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 - The *license.txt* summarizes the terms and conditions for *spod.m*.

+- For local wavenumber calculations, a 2D regularized differentiation method similar to [3] was used.
+The relevant functions are included in *velocity_scale.m*.
+Since the included functions are just a MATLAB version of the python codes, which can be found in this [link](https://github.com/rickchartrand/regularized_differentiation/tree/master), provided by the author of [3], *lisence2.txt* explains the terms and conditions of the mentioned original code.

 - Raw data will be provided upon request.

 - If you are using this code to calculate length and velocity scales, please kindly cite [1].